 I was really sad about the demise of my invitations business and scared to start another business.
 What I learned is that when one door closes, another one opens.
 Such a cliché, but I could have easily given up and went back to a corporate job.
 What I really learned is that I am cut out to be an entrepreneur!

-What words of advice do you have for women seeking to reinvent themselves in midlife?
+What advice do you have for women seeking to reinvent themselves in midlife?

-What words of advice do you have for those interested in becoming photo organizers?
-What resources do you recommend?
+What advice do you have for those interested in becoming photo organizers?

 Partner with local companies: When converting photos from print to digital I always recommend a local service.
 Sending your precious photos in the mail is risky.
 If it is my client, I either hand-scan (feed by hand, white gloves) their photos in my home office or bring to a company in Portland, Picture Perfect, that I have worked with for the past 15 years.

 Provide a point of difference: I offer my clients a high-end photo book.
 These photo books are often used by professional photographers and not available to the end consumer.

 Expand your reach: I have clients all over the United States – and most of them find me based on client referral or word-of mouth.
 I rarely work in a client’s home.
 I will have an initial consultation over the phone and depending on the project I will guide them on next steps.
 If the client is local I will go to their home to pick up their printed or digital photos and collect any necessary information.
 I do like meeting the client face-to-face, however, since this is such a personal business.